MA, Ph.D., F.S.A., F.S.G.

 The Institute of Heraldic and Genealogical Studies is an independent educational charitable trust established to provide full academic facilities for training and research in the study of the history and structure of the family.
 It was established in Northgate, Canterbury, in 1961 by Cecil Humphery-Smith.

-Dr Richard Baker - Principal
+Dr David Wright - Principal

 Sarah Bulson - Course tutor, Librarian and Lecturer

 Sarah graduated from Kent University with a BA in History and then went on to obtain an MA in Library and Information Studies at University College, London.
 Aside from her work as librarian, her roles also include lecturing on all aspects of family history research and being a tutor on the Correspondence Course.
 She also assists Achievements, our supporting body, with all manner of genealogical and historical research for their numerous clients.